-Founded with approximately 35 families, we are now 249 families strong.
+Founded with approximately 35 families, we are now over 200 families strong.
 We have celebrated several bnai mitzvot, including a memorable one for nine adult women in 2005 and our most recent one for six adults in November 2016.
 On our fifth anniversary, we retold the Bet Aviv story in narrative and song.
 We celebrated our 10th anniversary in November 2008 and our 20th anniversary celebration weekend in June 2018.

 In May 2011 we bid a fond farewell to Rabbi Raphael as he retired, having served as Bet Aviv’s spiritual leader since its early days.
 In July 2011 we welcomed Rabbi Seth Bernstein as our new spiritual leader.
 In July 2014 we welcomed Cantor Linda Baer to lead us in song.
 When Rabbi Bernstein retired in 2019, we welcomed Rabbi Linda Joseph as our rabbi.
 For the past couple of years Cantor Stephanie Weishaar as served as our interim cantor.

 Since its inception, Bet Aviv has flourished and grown without sacrificing its original intent to construct a vital synagogue community, enriched with experience and welcoming to all.